 Continuous learning and adaptability

 To recall my job interview with Alexander McQueen, the significance of ongoing learning was underscored.
 The interviewer recognized the value of the online courses I had pursued during and post my fashion management master’s degree.
 These supplementary courses showcased not only my passion and dedication but also my growth mindset – the determination to continuously expand my horizons.
-As the fashion landscape reinvents itself, remaining a lifelong learner is the compass that navigates success, ensuring professionals remain equipped with the latest insights and perspectives in this ever-enchanting realm.
+As the fashion landscape reinvents itself, remaining a lifelong learner is the compass that navigates success.
+It ensures professionals remain equipped with latest trends, new skills and fresh perspectives in the ever-changing fashion realm.

 Creative + Business mindset

-To give you another example based on my personal experience, during my job interview, the recruiter told me he was impressed by the fact that I had started an Etsy store where I was selling some fashion illustrations when I was a student.
+Let me give you another example based on my personal experience.
+During my job interview at Alexander McQueen, the recruiter told me he was impressed by the fact that I had started an Etsy store where I was selling some fashion illustrations when I was a student.
 It was a way to support myself financially a bit while also developing skills on the side.
 I added this to my resume and they all were impressed by this initiative as well as the fact that I had a creative mind (for the illustrations I created) and a sort of entrepreneurial mind as I was selling those online.

 The way you write your emails

-How you structure your resume (the template you choose, the font, the size, the colors, what you add and what you don’t add) it’s not about adding more but also being selective with what you add.
-If you add something that is not relevant to the position just to make your resume look more full, then you are making the recruiter understand that you didn’t understand the position very well or that you are just trying to add something irrelevant to impress them when indeed you are doing the opposite.
+How you structure your resume is also important.
+It’s not about adding more but also being selective with what you add: the template you choose, the font, the size, the colors, etc. If you add something that is not relevant to the position just to make your resume look more full, then you can come across as someone who didn’t understand the position very well or that you are just trying to add something irrelevant to impress recruiters.

 Your social media presence